Bandwidth/redux-facet-filters/README.md

 * `clearFilters()`
   * Clears all filters in the list.

+### `withFilters()`

+A smaller higher-order-component that only provides filter props, and does not compute filtered data.
+A facet component composed with `withFilters` will provide `filters`, `addFilter`, `updateFilter`, `insertFilter`, `removeFilter` and `clearFilters`.

+This smaller component may be useful if you want to create a container scoped only to your filter controls.

 ### `filterReducer`

 Include this reducer within your facet reducers to track filtering state.